Anne Trujillo

 Anne Trujillo is a broadcast news anchor at Denver 7 (KMGH-TV).

 Trujillo currently anchors Denver7 News at 5:00, 6:00 and 10:00 Monday through Friday.

 Trujillo started working at KMGH as a general assignment reporter.
 She attended the University of Colorado at Boulder and graduated with a B.S. in Journalism.
 She was named Best Anchor by Westword Magazine in 2006.
 Anne was also named to the Silver Circle of NATAS National Academy of Television Arts & Sciences.

 As of September 15, 2009, Trujillo was currently the longest tenured TV news anchor in Denver.
 She has been with KMGH for over 25 years.

+Anne will retire after 39 years at Denver 7 in November 2023.